Sponsoring Destiny Garden School

 Sponsors receive regular information about the school.
 Those who choose to support a named child also receive an update on the child’s progress.
 We hope that these progress reports enable sponsors to see what a difference their money makes.

 To sponsor a child at Destiny Garden School, you usually make regular monthly donations of £15 per child.
-You can, of course, sponsor more than one child, which is wonderful; in this case, your monthly payments would be £30 for 2 children, £45 for 3, and so on.
+There is no limit to the number of children one person can sponsor.

 Why should I sponsor a child at Destiny Garden School?

-Sponsoring is a personal way to support deprived children and there are many organizations that do this.
+Sponsoring is a personal way to support deprived children and there are many organisations that do this.
 They all work in different ways and sometimes it is difficult to know exactly how your donations have been spent.
-Many are large organizations and their overheads are high, so a percentage of your donation goes towards administration costs.
+Many are large organisations and their overheads are high, so a percentage of your donation goes towards administration costs.

-By sponsoring a child at Destiny Garden School, you can be sure that 100% of your money, including Gift Aid, will go directly to the running of the school to provide that child with a good standard of education.
+By sponsoring a child at Destiny Garden School, you can be sure that 100% of your money, including Gift Aid, will go directly to the running of the school.
 There will be no administration costs as the sponsorship programme is run by volunteers.
-The size of the school is small, 420 pupils, and there will be complete visibility on how the sponsorship funds are spent.
-The school is directed and managed by Jacob Boaz, who is an experienced businessman who has also worked in education, and who has already successfully set up a similar charity school.
-He has the welfare and education of the children uppermost and his vision is ‘to enable the children to escape poverty through education.’
+The size of the school is small, around 350 pupils, and there will be complete transparency on how the sponsorship funds are spent.
+The school is directed and managed by Jacob Boaz, a businessman with experience of running schools.
+His vision is ‘to enable the children to escape poverty through education.’

 As a sponsor, you will see the difference you are helping to make.
-Through the child you sponsor, and through Destiny Garden School, you will learn about a culture very different to your own and gain an insight into lives of children being educated in Kenya.
+Through the child you sponsor and through Destiny Garden School, you could learn about a culture very different to your own and gain an insight into lives of children being educated in Kenya.

 Do I have to sponsor a particular child?